Data Centers in Örebro

 Power Analysis

-Average Cost Of Power: Industrial power is priced at approximately €0.07/kWh, as of July 2025.
-This highly competitive rate directly reduces operational expenditures for high-density compute.
-Sweden's energy mix is about 95% low-carbon, sourced primarily from hydro, nuclear, and wind power.
+Average Cost Of Power: Industrial electricity is priced at €0.07/kWh as of July 2025.
+This rate is highly competitive and is supported by a power mix that is approximately 95% low-carbon, including hydro, nuclear, and wind energy.
+These stable costs provide a significant advantage for long-term financial planning and sustainability goals.

 Market Access, Business & Tax Climate